ThundeRayn/ThundeRayn/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/shirong-tang/)
 - 🌐 [Portfolio](https://shirong.site) (currently under building)
 - 📫 Feel free to reach out via issues, DMs, or collaborations!

 ---

-> “Code is not just what it does, but how it makes people feel.”

----
 ![GitHub streak stats](https://streak-stats.demolab.com/?user=Thunderayn)